kxcontrib/jhan/qplplot/README.txt

 ## 'rank error
 `pl.line[K; x; y; unnecessaryargs]` will generate `'rank` error because `pl.line[]` expects 3 arguments.

+## better documentation of callback function usage
+Examples in q need more comments on how to define callback functions in q.

+## more consistent usage pattern of translating PLplot `NULL` to q
+Some PLplot APIs use `NULL` for special values.
+Examples in q need more comments and consistent translations.

 # Notes on Implementation
 * `qplplot.c` -- q bindings of PLplot APIs.
 * `plopts.q` -- C symbols used in PLplot APIs as symbols inside `pl` dictionary.
 * `qplplot.q` -- q wrapper for qplplot and plopts.q, a dictionary named `pl`.

 `qplplot.c` needs trimming as it is currently 1166 lines covering 180+ APIs.
 There are 95 `#define` macros and 200 lines for exporting `pl` dictionary.
 Most of PLplot APIs are covered in one-liners but there are quite a bit of repetitions in constructing return dictionaries and converting 2-D matrix inputs.

 # Future Plan
 * Fix bugs and improve code/macro hygiene.